-Firm Contracted By RNC Left Millions Of Voter Files Unsecured Online
+Firm Contracted By Republican Groups Left Millions Of Voter Files Unsecured Online

 Politics

-Firm Contracted By RNC Left Millions Of Voter Files Unsecured Online
+Firm Contracted By Republican Groups Left Millions Of Voter Files Unsecured Online

 So it seems that it's not only Democrats who have trouble keeping their digital information secure online.
-An extensive Republican database of information about 198 million Americans was obtained by a security researcher, who found it on an Amazon server, with not even a single password protecting it.
+An extensive database of information about 198 million Americans collected by a contractor hired by Republican groups was obtained by a security researcher, who found it on an Amazon server, with not even a single password protecting it.

 The data included home addresses, birth dates and phone numbers of voters from both parties.
 It was discovered by Chris Vickery, a cyber-risk analyst with the firm UpGuard.

-The data was compiled by Deep Root Analytics, which advises campaigns on political TV advertising and was contracted by the Republican National Committee.
+The data was compiled by Deep Root Analytics, which advises campaigns on political TV advertising and was contracted by the Republican National Committee, and other GOP groups.
 In a statement to NPR, Deep Root said since being made aware of the data breach, it has updated the access settings and put protocols in place to prevent further access.
 The company said it had last evaluated and updated its security settings on June 1, suggesting that access settings were changed later.
 "We accept full responsibility, will continue with our investigation, and based on the information we have gathered thus far, we do not believe that our systems have been hacked," the company said in a statement, adding that Vickery was "the only entity that we are aware of that had access to the data."

 The unprotected data included information on voters' positions on issues from gun ownership to abortion as well as religious affiliation and ethnicity.
 It was amassed from public sources as well as less public ones, which Gizmodo reported ranged from "the banned subreddit r/fatpeoplehate to American Crossroads, the super PAC co-founded by former White House strategist Karl Rove."